gundenaf/TMS-homework/Infrastructure as Code/homework_4/README.md

 ## Introduction

-This repository contains Terraform code and configuration files for deploying a highly available web application infrastructure on Amazon Web Services (AWS).
+This folder contains Terraform code and configuration files for deploying a highly available web application infrastructure on Amazon Web Services (AWS).
 This lab is designed to demonstrate how to set up a reliable and scalable architecture for hosting web applications in the AWS cloud environment.

 ## Modules